 The Proposed Action is not anticipated to significantly impact surface water.
-VA would implement BMPs as described in Section 4 to control construction-related impacts of soil erosion and sedimentation and would provide on-campus stormwater management consistent with EISA Section 438 requirements following the completion of the proposed construction.
+VA would implement BMPs as described in Section 4 to control construction-related impacts of soil erosion and sedimentation.
+Additional information regarding the soil and erosion control measures, including the required ODEQ NPDES permit and SWPPP, is provided in Section 3.5.2.
+VA would provide on-campus stormwater management consistent with EISA Section 438 requirements to ensure site hydrology following the completion of construction would replicate predevelopment hydrology.
+In addition, VA would evaluate all of the existing campus stormwater system affected by the Proposed Action, most notably the lateral that drains the main development area east of the Ellipse (Lateral D6), and upgrade the system, as necessary, to meet VA design criteria and applicable standards.